 One of the first questions confronting new bloggers is whether to choose the free hosting route or to be ‘self-hosted‘.

-Certainly the free route appears the cheap and easy option, but if you’re hoping to make an income from your blog then self-hosting is the way to go, as I’ll explain in this post.
+Certainly the free route appears the cheap and easy option, but if you’re hoping to make an income from your blog then being self-hosted is the way to go, as I’ll explain in this post.
 (Also see this post if you’re just starting a blog.)

 The main reason is fairly clear – you want your blog to be taken seriously by both your readers and search engines alike, and be flexible enough to evolve along with you and your needs as a blogger.